Kitaru

 What your agent can do with Kitaru

-• Crash recovery: Wrap steps in @checkpoint and your agent picks up where it left off — no re-running expensive LLM calls
+• Durable execution: Wrap steps in @checkpoint and your agent picks up where it left off without re-running expensive work

-• Tracked LLM calls: Use kitaru.llm() and every call gets automatic secret resolution, prompt/response capture, and cost tracking
+• Tracked LLM calls: Use kitaru.llm() and every call gets automatic secret resolution, prompt/response capture, and token/latency logging

 • Persistent data: kitaru.save() / kitaru.load() let agents store and retrieve files, objects, and results across executions